What Sites Can I Embed in a Web Slide?

 When you put a site like https://www.google.com/maps into a Pear Deck Web Slide, our messaging will tell you that it can't be embedded.

-Google Maps has a way to get an embed link of it's own.
+Google Maps and YouTube, for example, have a way to get an embeddable link.
 If you put that link into a Pear Deck Web Slide, it will work.